 Kitaoka Honten Co Ltd creates lactic acid bacterium without dairy products

-Kitaoka Honten Co Ltd has created a lactic acid bacterium process to achieve a viable bacteria count.
-This count is attained when the steadily cultured lactic acid bacterium solution is injected into vegetable food and drink.
+Kitaoka Honten Co., Ltd. has created a lactic acid bacterium process to achieve a viable bacteria count.
+This count is achieved when a steadily cultured lactic acid bacterium solution is injected into vegetable foods and drinks.

-This innovation claims to address the need for new strains of lactic acid bacteria that can be ingested without relying on dairy products, ensuring individuals can still benefit from these bacteria’s health-promoting properties.
+This innovation claims to address the need for new strains of lactic acid bacteria that can be consumed without dairy products, ensuring individuals can still benefit from these bacteria’s health-promoting properties.

 Nanchang University created fermented beverages using fruit pulp

-Researchers from Nanchang University developed a fermented probiotic beverage using fresh fruits and vegetables as raw materials.
-This fruit-vegetable beverage product contains pulp and the fermenting bacteria Lactobacillus casei
+Researchers at Nanchang University developed a fermented probiotic beverage made from fresh fruits and vegetables.
+This fruit-vegetable beverage product contains pulp and the fermenting bacteria Lactobacillus casei.

-The researchers claim this product excels in flavor and nutrition, providing a fruit-vegetable drink without adding any essence of pigment, dye, antiseptic, or preservative.
+The researchers claim this product excels in flavor and nutrition, providing a fruit-vegetable drink without any added essences, pigments, dyes, antiseptics, or preservatives.

 Immunity-boosting Probiotics

 There is a growing interest in innate immunity induced by interferon in the body’s natural defense systems.
 Activating interferon-mediated immunity is fundamental to preventing various infectious diseases.
-Currently, researchers are actively studying how interferon is activated and working to develop agents that can stimulate interferon.
+Currently, researchers are actively studying how interferon is activated and developing agents that can stimulate its production.

 Several research groups, including the Korea Institute of Science and Technology and Mahakaushal University, focus on developing natural materials to enhance innate immunity.